How to Apply Blue Ocean Strategy

 One of the biggest challenges that face today’s companies is market competency.
 The challenge factor is magnified for new companies as they try to find a value proposition that allows them to have a place in the market.
 As such companies have limited financial and human resources, these conditions leave them a limited window to penetrate the market.
 Various studies and practical case studies show that the only innovation is the solution for this complicated equation.
 Here, the Blue Ocean Strategy stands out as a strategy to achieve innovation.

-In the previous article, Types of Innovation and How to Utilize Them, we explored the different types of innovation from size aspect (incremental, disruptive and breakthrough), place in the organization (10 Dublin Types of Innovation) and nature (Open innovation and close innovation).
+In the previous article, Types of Innovation and How to Utilise Them, we explored the different types of innovation from size aspect (incremental, disruptive and breakthrough), place in the organisation (10 Dublin Types of Innovation) and nature (Open innovation and close innovation).
 These types can help companies to penetrate the market.
-However, this requires a broader strategy, such as the Blue Ocean Strategy.
+However, this requires a broader strategy as we will explore in this article with different blue ocean strategy examples of innovation.

 What is the Blue Ocean Strategy?

-The blue ocean strategy was developed by Professor Kim and Renee Mauborgne of INSEAD Business School.
-They believed that creating a new market which is the blue ocean is more beneficial than competing in an existing market.
-The blue ocean strategy was developed and implemented using various frameworks to look beyond the competition and reduce risks and hurdles in the newly created market.
+Professor Kim and Renee Mauborgne of INSEAD Business School developed the blue ocean strategy.
+They believed that creating a new market, the blue ocean shift is more beneficial than competing in an existing market.
+The blue ocean strategy was developed and implemented using various frameworks to look beyond the competition and reduce risks and hurdles in the newly created market through differentiation from existing markets.
+It provides an opportunity away from the existing red ocean of competition.

 Blue Ocean Strategy example

-The smart household vacuum is a good example of applying Blue Ocean Strategy.
+Figure 1.
+The smart household vacuum is a good Blue Ocean Strategy example.

-Most companies today have been using the blue ocean strategy even though the strategy is complicated.
-But all companies that succeed in the market create a product or a service that communicates the brand value, which would get a better reach for the brand in the market.
-Companies need to create an innovative product or service for an already existing industry that creates a new demand among customers and target audience to stand ahead of the competition.
+Most companies today adopts the strategy to achieve success in the market and create a product or a service that communicates the brand value and eliminates consumers’ pain points, which would get a better reach for the brand.
+Companies need to create an innovative product or service for an already existing industry that creates a new demand among customers and target audiences to stand ahead of the competition.

 Why is the Blue Ocean Strategy Important?

-Innovation can create value and significant benefits by making a product or service perform better and convenient for the customer.
+Open Innovation can create value and significant benefits by making a product or service perform better and more convenient for the customer.
 For example, Apple focuses on innovation efforts that make it easier for customers by providing a seamless experience across all its products and services.
-With the right innovation and strategy, it gets easier to make the product perform better, reliable and convenient for the customer to use.
+With the right innovation and strategy, it gets easier to make the product perform better, more reliable and convenient for the customer.

 blue ocean strategy example

-Electric cars come as a segment of the market demanded the need for an eco-friendly cars.
+Figure 2.
+Electric cars come as a segment of the market that demands the need for eco-friendly cars.

-Companies must adopt the blue ocean strategy that has no competitors in a new market which improves growth.
+Companies must adopt the with no competitors in a new market, improving growth.
 Adopting the blue ocean strategy creates a huge demand that evolves extensive growth with little to no competition in the market.
-The blue ocean strategy is vast and powerful tool for profitable growth in a business.
+The strategy is a vast and powerful tool for profitable growth in a business.

 Blue Ocean Strategy and Innovation